d-oliveros/isomorphine/README.md

 # Isomorphine

-Isomorphine is a Webpack loader that lets you require and use server-side entities from the browser, as if you were in the server.
+Isomorphine lets you require and use server-side entities from the browser, as if you were in the server.
 It does _not_ expose server-side code.

 You don’t need to do HTTP requests and endpoints anymore.
 You can skip the transport layer, and focus on your application's purpose.